3 Ingredient Cocktails

 Light, easy drinking and very refreshing.

 Basically a rum and coke with a squeeze of lime, but Cuba Libre has much more of a ring about it.
-And it is much more of a drink, the squeeze of lime and
+And it is much more of a drink, the zesty lime and dashes

 The name of this popular Cuban drink literally means 'stained Cuba' and there is just enough cola in this rum and soda to stain the drink brown.